 It’s likely that a person never gets over the associations one has with an organism–or place, or person, or climate–in which, or with which, one has spent much time.
 I studied poison oak for my PhD dissertation many decades ago, which is where I learned the fine points of its style, but having grown up interested in plants and in poison oak’s native range, I already knew a lot.

-And I knew its scientific name was Rhus; I didn’t know it has been named Toxicodendron, which we call it today, off and on since 1700.
+And I knew its scientific name was Rhus; I didn’t know that off and on since 1700, it had been called Toxicodendron, which is what it goes by today.
 I knew that sumac was also a Rhus.
 I knew that on the West Coast we had only one species, and we called it poison oak.
 But I didn’t know that there were three other species in the US, some of which are called poison oak or poison ivy differently in different regions.
 I also didn’t know that the most widespread of those species has nine subspecies that range over the eastern third of the contiguous US, Mexico part of the Caribbean, Japan, western and central China, and Taiwan.

 A friend reminds me to warn, “Don’t try this at home.”
 Truly, don’t mess with poison oak or poison ivy unless you are willing to practice extremely careful hygiene with it.
 Someone close to you may react to one one-millionth the concentration that it takes for you to have a reaction.
 And you, or that person, may not react for two or even three weeks.